 - Exit Registry Editor, and then restart IIS.

 For IIS performance reasons, the default setting is 15 minutes.
 Make sure that you weigh carefully the security implications versus the performance implications.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 152526 Changing the default interval for user tokens in IISNote If a user is still logged on when this registry key is set, that user's current Time to Live (TTL) token for that password remains the same as it was before the registry key was modified.
 The user is not affected until they close all instances of the browser, log on again, and change the password again.
 That new password will have the TTL of the registry key that was specified.

-Article ID: 267568 - Last Review: October 19, 2012 - Revision: 6.0
+Article ID: 267568 - Last Review: 10/01/2015 07:24:00 - Revision: 7.0

 Microsoft Exchange 2000 Server Standard Edition, Microsoft Exchange Server 2003 Standard Edition, Microsoft Exchange Server 2003 Enterprise Edition, Microsoft Exchange Server 2007 Standard Edition, Microsoft Exchange Server 2007 Enterprise Edition, Microsoft Exchange Server 2010 Standard, Microsoft Exchange Server 2010 Enterprise, Microsoft Exchange Server 2013 Standard, Microsoft Exchange Server 2013 Enterprise, Exchange Server 2016 Enterprise Edition, Exchange Server 2016 Standard Edition, Microsoft Internet Information Services 7.0, Microsoft Internet Information Services 6.0, Microsoft Internet Information Services 5.0